Hall of Fame

 BRADLEY WIGGINS - CYCLING ICON

 Represented Westminster in cycling at the London Youth Games.
 He is the only British cyclist ever to win the Tour de France, triumphing in 2012.
 He is also one of Britain's greatest ever Olympic athletes, having won seven Olympic medals including four gold from 2000-2012.
 Winner of 12 World Champs medals, including six gold, inducted into the Hall of Fame in 2010.

 RACHEL YANKEY - ENGLAND FOOTBALL LEGEND

 Represented Brent in football at the London Youth Games.
 Winner every domestic honour in the game, part of the all-conquering 2007 Arsenal Ladies team, the first English club ever to win the UEFA Women’s Cup.
-As of November 2012, she is England's most-capped outfield player in the men's or women's game with 126 caps.
+As of January 2014, she is England's most-capped outfield player in the men's or women's game.
 Inducted into Hall of Fame in 2011.